lyteword/chspurgeon-tod/volume-5/psalm-106.md

 "Be this my glory, Lord, to be

-Joined to thy saints, and near to thee."— *G.R.*
+Joined to thy saints, and near to thee."— *G. R.*

 **Verses 4, 7, 45.** In Ps 106:4, a remembrance desired.
 In Ps 106:7, a failure of remembrance deplored.
 In Ps 106:45, a divine remembrance extolled.

 **Verse 5.**

-1\.The Persons: "Thy chosen"; "Thy nation"; "Thine inheritance."
+1\.
+The Persons: "Thy chosen"; "Thy nation"; "Thine inheritance."

-2\.The Privileges: "The good of thy chosen"; "The gladness of thy nation"; "The glory of thine inheritance."
+2\.
+The Privileges: "The good of thy chosen"; "The gladness of thy nation"; "The glory of thine inheritance."

-3\.The Pleas: "That I may see", etc. They were once as I am: make me what they are now.
+3\.
+The Pleas: "That I may see", etc. They were once as I am: make me what they are now.

 (a) My salvation is everything to me.
 "That I may see," etc. "That I may rejoice", etc. They are many, I am but one.
-"That I may glory", etc.— *G.R.*
+"That I may glory", etc.— *G. R.*

 **Verse 6.** In what respects men may be partakers in the sins of their ancestors.

 **Verses 7-8.**

-1\.On man's part a darkened understanding, ungrateful forgetfulness, and provocation.
+1\.
+On man's part a darkened understanding, ungrateful forgetfulness, and provocation.

-2\.On God's part: understanding discovering a reason for mercy; memory mindful of the covenant; patience revealing its power.
+2\.
+On God's part: understanding discovering a reason for mercy; memory mindful of the covenant; patience revealing its power.

 **Verses 7-8.**

-1\.A special provocation; they murmured at the Red Sea.
+1\.
+A special provocation; they murmured at the Red Sea.

-2\.A special deliverance; "Nevertheless", etc.
+2\.
+A special deliverance; "Nevertheless", etc.

-3\.A special Design; "For his own sake"; "That he might make his power known."— *G.R.*
+3\.
+A special Design; "For his own sake"; "That he might make his power known."— *G. R.*

 **Verse 8.** Salvation by grace a grand display of power.